tarantool/doc/doc/book/replication/repl_sync.rst

 Synchronous transactions work only for master-slave topology.
 You can have multiple replicas, anonymous replicas, but only one node can make synchronous transactions.

-Anonymous replicas participate in the quorum.
+Since Tarantool :doc:`2.10.0 </release/2.10.0>`, anonymous replicas do not participate in the quorum.
-However, this will change: it won't be possible for a synchronous transaction to gather quorum using anonymous replicas in the future.

 Leader election
 ---------------